Knoxville Truck Accident Attorneys

 For example, icy roads can make it difficult for trucks to stop quickly, or they might lose control when turning.

-What are some common types of truck accident injuries?
+Common types of truck accident injuries

 When you’re involved in a truck accident, you can suffer a wide range of injuries.
 These can be classified as either major injuries or minor injuries.